 Spotlight on colour: Prussian Blue

 By 1710 Prussian Blue was being used by many artists in the Prussian Court, hence its name.
-The first painting recorded using Prussian Blue is the ‘Entombment of Christ’ by Pieter van der Werff in 1709.
-The use of the pigment quickly spread through Europe in watercolour and oil colour, used by artists such as Antoine Watteau and Jean-Baptiste Pater.
-It then spread globally as far as Japan, where it was used for Hokusai’s ‘The Great Wave off Kanagawa’ woodblock painting.
+The use of the pigment spread through Europe in watercolour and oil colour, used by artists such as Antoine Watteau and Jean-Baptiste Pater.
+It then spread globally as far as Japan, where it was used for Hokusai’s woodblock painting ‘The Great Wave off Kanagawa’ and ‘Thirty Six Views of Mount Fuji’.
 Since then, Prussian Blue has featured in the palettes of artists such as Monet, Constable, Gainsborough, L.S.
-Lowry, as one of the colours in his famed limited palette and Picasso in his famous Blue Period.
+Lowry and Picasso in his famous ‘Blue Period’.

 Many of these historic paintings using Prussian Blue show its tendency to fade and become greyish over time.